·

 The Outbuildings & The Victorian Kitchen

 In the outbuildings, you’ll come across the Victorian kitchen and scullery, the brewhouse, the original laundry room and the carriages.
-Although, before I saw the sign, I thought the brewery may have been a communal bath house of some sort!
+Although, before I saw the sign, I thought the brewery may have been a communal bathhouse of some sort!

 Seeing the carriages made me feel like I was on the set of Pride and Prejudice.
 I haven’t ever seen one in person before.
 It wasn’t hard to imagine that, amongst wealthy families, you had to pick your staff well.
 I can’t imagine what those workers have heard over the years!